Menu

 Cassidy Chergi

 After a 30-year journey that spanned several schools and states, Esmeralda Evans graduates with her Associate in Arts degree.
 Esmeralda balanced work and family responsibilities with her classes, all while struggling with a learning disability.
 She also volunteers to aid others to learn English as a second language.
 Today’s milestone puts this 51-year-old mother of three one step closer to her dream of creating a classroom of her own.
-That is what brough her to SJR State.
+That is what brought her to SJR State.

 SJR State mathematics professor Thomas Flanagan said Evans devoted herself to success while at SJR State, utilizing office hours and the college’s tutoring services, forming study groups, and ultimately earning an A in the subject she feared the most – math!